oschwengers/referenceseeker/README.md

 ReferenceSeeker computes kmer profile based genome distances between a query genome and and a database built on RefSeq genomes via Mash (Ondov et al. 2016).
 Hereby, only complete genomes or those stated as 'representative' or 'reference' genome are included.
-Currently, ReferenceSeeker offers pre-built bacterial, archeael, fungi and viral databases.
+ReferenceSeeker offers pre-built databases for the following taxonomic groups: bacteria, archaea, fungi, protozoa and viruses.
 For resulting candidate reference genomes ReferenceSeeker subsequently computes ANI and conserved DNA values filtered to community standard thresholds (ANI >= 95 % & conserved DNA >= 69 %) (Goris, Konstantinos et al. 2007) ranked by the harmonic mean of ANI and conserved DNA.
 Optionally, for draft assembly inputs ReferenceSeeker can use MeDuSa (Bosi, Donati et al. 2015) to scaffold contigs based on the 20 closest reference genomes.

 ## Input & Output